CarsonScott/easydata/README.md

 In other words, all constraints must be satisfied by a set of values in order to create an object from a given schema.

+Attributes can be added to existing schemas as well:

+    db.create_attribute('point', 'z', [lambda val: isinstance(val, int) and val >= 0])

 __II.
 Objects__

-As you can see the schema labeled 'point' defines two attributes: 'x' and 'y'.
+As you can see the schema labeled 'point' defines two attributes: 'x', 'y', and 'z'.

 Objects created using the point schema are automatically assigned those attributes, and therefore require the same number of values to be defined when they are created.